YasithD/capstone-project-backend/docs/chapters/implementing-the-backend.md

 app.use(bodyParser.json());
 ```

 - In this [app.use()](https://expressjs.com/en/guide/using-middleware.html) instructs the express object to use the middlewares passed as parameters.
-The first middleware passed is the [bodyparser.urlencoded()](http://expressjs.com/en/resources/middleware/body-parser.html) which Returns middleware that only parses urlencoded bodies and [bodyparser.json()](http://expressjs.com/en/resources/middleware/body-parser.html) instructs the requst body should be in the json format.
+The first middleware passed is the [bodyparser.urlencoded()](http://expressjs.com/en/resources/middleware/body-parser.html) which Returns middleware that only parses urlencoded bodies and [bodyparser.json()](http://expressjs.com/en/resources/middleware/body-parser.html) instructs the request body should be in the json format.

 ```js
 initializeDatabase();
 ```

-- This runs the function we decribed in the [earliar section](#31-generating-sample-data-for-the-database). which adds a set of dummy data into the database.
+- This runs the function we described in the [earlier section](#31-generating-sample-data-for-the-database) which adds a set of dummy data into the database.

 #### Next step is to create APIs using the functions we created in the last section.